vladsaveliev/sequana/doc/joss/paper.md

 * Repository: https://github.com/sequana/sequana
 ---
 **Sequana** is a Python-based software dedicated to the development of New Generation Sequencing (NGS) pipelines.
-The first motivation for this project was to provide NGS pipelines to a sequencing platform (biomics pole at Institut Pasteur, France) that produces more than 200 runs a year combining MiSeq and HiSeq technologies but also long reads technology (PacBio).
-We decided to use the Snakemake [snakemake:2012] framework to design our pipelines, which ease the decomposition of pipelines into modular sub-units.
+We use the Snakemake [snakemake:2012] framework to design our pipelines, which ease the decomposition of pipelines into modular sub-units.
 We currently have 7 pipelines covering quality control, variant calling, long-reads quality, de-novo and RNA-seq analysis (see https://sequana.readthedocs.io for details).
 Our pipelines are associated with HTML reports based on JINJA templating and Javascript.
 The reports are used to store the results of a pipelines but also materials required to reprodude the results. **Sequana** is also a Python library that provides tools to perform various analysis tasks (e.g., variant calling filtering).
 Some of the library components provide original tools that are also available as standalone applications.
-For instance a fast taxonomic analysis based on Kraken as well as tool to perform exhaustive coverage analysis [coverage:2016].
+For instance a fast taxonomic analysis based on Kraken [kraken] as well as tool to perform exhaustive coverage analysis [coverage:2016] (bottom right panel in the image here below).

 **Sequana** is an open source project (https://github.com/sequana/sequana).
 It is developed with the aim of simplifying the development of new tools (for developers) and the deployment of the pipelines (for users).
 The extended documentation (http://sequana.readthedocs.org) and test suite (on Travis.org) provide a high-quality software that is routinely tested. **Sequana** is now available on bioconda making the installation easier and faster by taking care of the dependencies (e.g., samtools, bwa standalones, or Python librairies).

-Finally, for end-users, we also developed a Graphical interface called **Sequanix** [sequanix:2017] developed with the PyQt framework. **Sequanix** standalone exposes all **Sequana** pipelines (Snakemake pipelines) within an easy-to-use interface.
+Finally, for end-users, we also developed a Graphical interface called **Sequanix** [sequanix:2017] developed with the PyQt framework (see left panel of the image here below). **Sequanix** standalone exposes all **Sequana** pipelines (Snakemake pipelines) within an easy-to-use interface.
 Within the graphical interface, the configuration file used by Snakemake are automatically loaded and can be edited by end-users with dedicated widgets.
 We made the interface generic enough that not only Sequana pipelines can be run interactively but also any Snakemake pipelines.

 ![](sequana.png)